Py-xel/BG3-Bounds-Editor/README.md

 ---

-By default, the bounds attributes of a `.lsx` file look like this:
+By default, the bounds attributes of a `.lsx` file looks like this:

 ```xml
 <attribute id="BoundsMin" type="fvec3" value="-1.234 0.12 2.389" />